ComarPers922/Replay/README.md

 # Replay
-A demo which records and automatically replay user's behaviors in games.
+A demo which records and automatically replays user's behaviors in games.